NiSource Inc. (NI) Shares Down Despite Recent Market Volatility

 Conclusion

-To sum up, NiSource Inc. (NI) has seen a mixed performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+In conclusion, NiSource Inc. (NI) has had a mixed performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.